Mary Ellen Moylan: Ballet career

 In 1946, Moylan left Ballet Russe to perform Alan Jay Lerner and Frederick Loewe's musical The Day Before Spring on Broadway, with choreography by Antony Tudor.
 Later that year, Balanchine and Lincoln Kirstein founded Ballet Society (the forerunner of New York City Ballet).
 She joined the troupe and created the role of Sanguinic in Balanchine's The Four Temperaments, which premiered during Ballet Society's first performance.
 Reviewing this performance, critic Edwin Denby concluded that among Ballet Society's roster, "Mary Ellen Moylan is its bold young ballerina."
 She and Francisco Moncion created the lead roles in Balanchine's Divertimento the following year, though she only danced it twice, and left Ballet Society the same year.

 Having studied singing and acting, Moylan returned to Broadway in 1947, in Straus' The Chocolate Soldier, also choreographed by Balanchine, with her and Moncion as the lead dancers.
-Shortly after that, she met with Balanchine and Ballet Theatre (now American Ballet Theatre) co-director Oliver Smith, with Balanchine offering her a lead role in Theme and Variations and Smith asking her to join the company.
+Shortly after that, she met with Balanchine and Ballet Theatre (now American Ballet Theatre) co-director Oliver Smith, with Balanchine offering to create the lead role of Theme and Variations on her and Smith asking her to join the company.
 However, she declined both offers and chose to return to Ballet Russe, as she preferred to "dance all the big old roles."
 After her return, she made her debut in Swan Lake and The Nutcracker.
 However, she was still associated with Balanchine and often danced his works.

 In 1950, due to changes in Ballet Russe, Moylan joined Ballet Theatre after approaching Lucia Chase.
 She soon left with the company for their European tour, and made her company debut in London.
 Her repertory with the company included lead roles in The Sleeping Beauty, Swan Lake, Giselle, Don Quixote pas de deux, Balanchine's Apollo, Theme and Variations, Tudor's Jardin aux Lilas and Petit's Les Demoiselles de la Nui.

 In 1955, she joined the Metropolitan Opera Ballet, as she found dealing with her ankle injury while touring with Ballet Theatre difficult.
 She originated roles in Solov's Soirée and other opera ballets.
 She performed in another operetta in 1957, in a new staging of Lehár's The Merry Widow choreographed by Balanchine.
 She retired later that year, after she got married.